sieryuu/goseed/README.md

 # setup your database connection in ./appsettings.json
 # if you are not using postgreSql, please change the dialect in ./main.go

+# create a database if you havn't created one
+# on this example, database name is goseed

+# migrate database
+migrate -database postgres://postgres:postgres@localhost:5432/goseed?sslmode=disable -path db/migrations up
+# 1/u init_table (42.9171ms)

 # run the application
 go run .